r0hankrishnan/song-popularity/README.md

 *Planned additions to this project are listed at the bottom of this README!*

-In this project we are given a data set containing a list of songs across three genres (pop, rock, and jazz), their characteristics, and their popularities.
-I will explore the data and then create several models to predict a song's popularity based on the given information.
+In this project, I explore a data set containing a list of songs with their genres, characteristics, and popularity scores.
+I then create several models to predict a song's popularity based on its characteristics.

 ## Table of Contents
 1. [**Introduction**](#introduction)